dd9jn/rfc4880bis/crypto-refresh.md

   OpenPGP permits an implementation to declare what features it does and does not support, but ASCII armor is not one of these.
   Since most implementations allow binary and armored objects to be used indiscriminately, an implementation that does not implement ASCII armor may find itself with compatibility issues with general-purpose implementations.
   Moreover, implementations of OpenPGP-MIME {{RFC3156}} already have a requirement for ASCII armor so those implementations will necessarily have support.

+- The OCB mode is patented and a debate is still underway on whether it can be included in RFC4880bis or needs to be moved to a separate document.
+  For the sole purpose of experimenting with the Preferred AEAD Algorithms signature subpacket it is has been included in this I-D.

 --- back